rvsrvs/jasdev.github.io/projects.md

 (If I missed any, you can always see what I'm up to on [GitHub](https://github.com/Jasdev) 👻)

+### Emotiboard, Fall 2015

+#### iOS

+Frustrated by how hard it is to send an emoticon on iOS?
+I was too.
+To solve this, I made a custom keyboard extension that allows you to save emoticon snippets and quickly enter them as text input.
+It's currently in review in the App Store but you can get a sneak peek from these [screenshots](http://imgur.com/a/yeEnJ)!

 ### Rest, Fall 2015

 #### iOS